All photographs are copyrighted and may not be used without permission.

 Pyrrhuloxia is a breeding resident in the brush country,

-and interestingly moves onto plateau in winter.
-Note
+and interestingly moves onto plateau in winter some years.

 You could see a Black-throated Sparrow virtually anywhere